Sterling collapses as investors fly into dollars

 "I expect relatively little impact considering that the League, the party with the least pro-European stance, seems to have come out weak," said Giuseppe Sersale, fund manager and strategist at Anthilia in Milan.

 Oil and gold steadied after drops against the rising dollar last week.
-Gold hit a more-than two-year low on Friday and bought $1,643 an ounce on Monday.
-Brent crude futures sat at $86.29.[GOL/]
+Gold hit a more-than two-year low on Friday and bought US$1,643 an ounce on Monday.
+Brent crude futures sat at US$86.29.